KnowageLabs/Knowage-Documentation/chapter_3/create_report/birt.rst

 .. note::
      **Deploy on Knowage Server**

-         To deploy the report you have to upload the template file directly in the document detail page.
+         To deploy the report you have to create a new *Generic document* and then upload the template file directly in the document detail page.

 The BIRT report designer allows the creation of complex reports, with different graphical elements such as cross tabs, charts, images and different text areas.
 In this section we do not provide any details on graphical development but we focus on specific aspects of Knowage BIRT Report Engine.

 .. note::
      **BIRT Designer**

-         For a detailed explanation of report design, pleas refer to BIRT documentation at www.eclipse.org/birt/.
+         For a detailed explanation of report design, please refer to BIRT documentation at https://www.eclipse.org/birt/.

 Adding parameters to reports
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~